Local News

 • A joint Coast Guard-FEMA team supported USAID and Defense Department leaders at the Joint Task Force in coordination of relief efforts with the Government of Haiti, MINUSTAH, elements of the UN Cluster system and over 900 non-governmental agencies providing relief in Haiti.

-• The Defense Department distributed over 68,000 self-powered radios ensuring that the people of Haiti could receive important information on how to obtain emergency assistance, food, water and medical care as well as important messages from the Haitian Government.
+• The Defense Department gave out more than 68,000 self-powered radios.
+This helped the people of Haiti get important information.
+They learned how to get emergency help, food, water, and medical care.
+The radios also shared important messages from the Haitian Government.

 • The Defense Department provided airborne broadcasting services in the days immediately following the quake with emergency services information to the people of Haiti until Haitian radio stations could recover and begin transmitting again.